jmarlow4/mastering-angular-p3-fundamentals/slides/01_modules/README.md

   /* Exported members of this module go here, not required */
   exports:      [ HomeComponent ],

-  /* If this is the root module, the root component goes here */
+  /* If this is the root module, the entry component goes here */
   bootstrap:    [ AppComponent ]
 })
 export class AppModule { }